 7. Morra Aarons-Mele – The Anxious Achiever and Mental Health in Leadership

-Fee range: $15,000–$25,000 | Best for: Leadership mental health programming, tech and finance audiences, women's leadership
+Budget $15,000–$25,000 for leadership mental health programming, tech and finance audiences, women's leadership.

 Morra Aarons-Mele is the creator of The Anxious Achiever, a Harvard Business Review podcast and book that reframes how high-performing leaders live with – and lead through – anxiety.
 She was the founder of Women Online, advised the Obama presidential campaign on digital engagement, and now speaks across the US on mental health, leadership, and high performance.